devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  - install.Enjoy!!!!
  -  After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.

-Disclaimer - I am not Responsible for any cause of damage for your device.
-- You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev)
 <hr>

 # Post Install